Deathmatch (video games): Simulation

+Powerups

+All normal maps will contain various power-ups; i.e. extra health, armor, ammunition and other (more powerful than default) weapons.
+Once collected by a player the power-up will respawn after a defined time at the same location, the time for an item to respawn depends upon the game mode and the type of the item.
+In some deathmatch modes power-ups will not respawn at all.

+Certain power-ups are especially powerful, which can often lead to the game rotating around controlling power-ups—i.e. all other things being equal, the player who controls the strongest power-ups (collecting the items most often) is the one that will have the best potential for making the best score.

+Sessions

 If the session does have a frag or time limit a new session will start briefly after the current session has been concluded, during the respite the players will be allowed to observe the score list, chat and will usually see an animated pseudo overview display of the map as background for the score list.
 Some games have a system to allow each player to announce they are now ready to begin the new session, some do not.
 The new sessions might be on a different map—based on a map list kept on the server—or it might always be on the same map if there is no such rotating map list.

 Common in many games is some form of message broadcast and private message system; the broadcast message system announces public events, e.g. if a player died it will often be informed who died and how, if fragged, then often by what weapon; the same system will also often announce if a player joins or leaves the game, and may announce how many frags are left in total and other important messages, including errors or warnings from the game; instant text messages from other players are also displayed with this system.
 The private message system, in contrast, only prints messages for individual players, e.g. if player A picks up a weapon, player A will get a message to confirm that the weapon was picked up.